Help RAISE €30,000 yearly

 Matero is a very poor part of Lusaka and life there is characterized by:

 - Abject poverty and Hunger

 - AIDS and other life threatening illnesses

 - Low life expectancy

 The SMFP initiative is providing education and hope for some very deprived children.
-However, as the Programme has helped the school grow, it must now expand its fund raising to maintain its proportionate level of support for the children at the school.
+However, as the Programme has helped the school grow, soon to surpass 600 pupils, it must now expand its fund raising to sustain its primary objective of maintaining the feeding programme for all the children at the school.

-Progress in 2020.
-Thanks to the water bore, funded by SMFP, we are coping during this pandemic.
+Progress in 2021 - Thanks to the water bore hole, funded by SMFP, we are coping during this pandemic.

 your money monthly